DHTMLX/docs-suite/docs/pagination/init.md

 [Download the DHTMLX Pagination package](https://dhtmlx.com/docs/products/dhtmlxSuite/download.shtml) as a part of the DHTMLX Suite library
 :::

-To add dhtmlxPagination into an application, you need to take the following simple steps:
+To add DHTMLX Pagination into an application, you need to take the following simple steps:

 - [Include source files](#include-source-files)
 - [Create two containers](#create-containers)